 “Subsidiaries often become part of an organization’s attack surface via a merger or acquisition.
 With M&A, not only do you end up with a blend of employees, operations, revenue, etc., but you also blend your cyber security risk,” noted Gurzeev.
 “Those risks are opportunities for attackers looking for the path of least resistance to networks, applications and data they can breach -- whether the starting point is the parent company or one of its subsidiaries.”

-CyCognito is an exposure management platform that reduces risk by discovering, testing and prioritizing security issues.
+CyCognito is an external exposure management platform that reduces risk by discovering, testing and prioritizing security issues.
 The platform scans billions of websites, cloud applications and APIs and uses advanced AI to identify the most critical risks and guide remediation.
 Emerging companies, government agencies and Fortune 500 organizations rely on CyCognito to secure and protect from growing threats.
 For more information, visit https://www.cycognito.com

 Switch PR